 Generally, the weather is cloudy, windy, wet, and cold.
 75% of the year you can expect 65 kph gusts on any given day.
 About 300 days per year you can expect precipitation to fall in the form of rain or snow.

 What To See & Do On Campbell Island

 The Campbell Islands are home to unusual plants, including its famous megaherbs.
 Many of the grasses and megaherbs are endemic to The Campbell Islands or at least to New Zealand’s Subantarctic Islands.
 Some of Campbell Island’s most well-known megaherbs include:

 - Cambell Island Daisy Pluerophyllum Speciosum

-- Silver Leaf Daisy 0r Sage Green Rosette Herb Pluerophyllum Hookeri
+- Silver Leaf Daisy or Sage Green Rosette Herb Pluerophyllum Hookeri

 - Campbell Island Carrot Anisotome Latifolia

 The Campbell Islands are albatross central: Six different types of Albatross breed on Campbell Island, one of which (the Campbell Island Mollyhawk) breeds nowhere else.
-Species who breed on the islands include:
+Species that breed on the islands include: